What is a home appraisal?

 Take a good look around your home through the eyes of an inspector.
 Are there any quick fixes you can do that they will notice?
 This might include things like improving landscaping, fixing a broken board in the fence or repairing a leaky faucet.

-If you have time before planning to sell, making major improvements is the most likely way to increase the value of your home.
+If you have time before putting your house on the market, making major improvements is the most likely way to increase the value of your home.
 This might include getting new windows, upgrading the kitchen or updating a bathroom.

 Should I guide the appraiser through the home?